 Importance for Customers

 When it comes to the customer, consistency is key.
 People become loyal customers when you offer them the same quality services on a regular basis.
-If the service to a customer starts to decrease in quality then they can quickly become unsatisfied, which could lead them to taking their business elsewhere.
+If the service to a customer starts to decrease in quality then they can quickly become unsatisfied, which could lead them to take their business elsewhere.
 Having good business continuity will make sure that your employees see little to no change in their services, despite a disruptive incident such as hiring a new employee or a system breakdown.

 Customers are able to sense stress and chaos.
 Without business continuity, a disruption can affect the way your employees interact with customers.
 A stressful environment due to a system breakdown or a lack of proper communication can lead to inadequate service to the customer.
 This is why having business continuity plans is so important.
 They will make sure that your customers receive the same quality service despite what obstacles you’re currently conquering.